Dear Ms. Vicki,

-Initially, he did ask me for funding for various things, but I am not in a position to send money.
+Initially, he asked me to fund various things, but I am not in a position to send money.
 He graciously accepted that.

 However, now I am in a predicament.
 He asked if the "DOF" could transfer some of his funds into my account on his behalf and then I would wire the money via Western Union to a supposed military something here in the USA for him to collect.

 Last night, two separate transfers did come into my account for large amounts.
-My banking institute did place a hold on the funds for at least 14 days to verify that the funding is in fact available for use.
+My bank placed a hold on the funds for at least 14 days to verify that they are in fact available for use.

-How am I to verify that these funds are that of the soldier I am in communication with?
+How am I to verify that these funds are those of the soldier I am in communication with?
 What is the DOF?
 Is this legal?

-I am now terrified that something isn't legitimate, and what will happen if I draw these funds to send Western Union?
+I am now terrified that something isn't legitimate and of what might happen if I draw these funds to send to Western Union.

 The DOF also wanted my online log-in information and my security question answers in order to see my account and that the funds were deposited.

 Now they have me very vulnerable.
-I did change the password and security questions immediately, and nearly immediately the soldier contacted me and asked me why I changed them.
+I changed the password and security questions.
+Immediately after that, the soldier contacted me and asked me why I changed them.
 What am I to do?
 Have you heard of a similar scam being done?